KNN-DBSCAN: a DBSCAN in high dimensions: Related work

-We report the averaged number of edges in the graph cut over all MPI ranks, denoted by $|E_{\text{cut}}|$ for each scaling test.
-The synthetic datasets randomly generate point distributions on the surfaces of nested spheres.
-We set $k_{\max}$ to 100.
-In each test, $\epsilon$ is chosen by a grid search such that all points are core points and the clustering quality is maximized.
-The wall-clock time variability with respect to $\epsilon$ is not significant and we do not report it.
-We only report the timing for the best $\epsilon$.

-\textbf{Strong scaling.} For strong scalability, we present the results of experiments with 64 million points in 3 dimensions (Figure \ref{fig:strong_3D}), 5 dimensions (Figure \ref{fig:strong_5D}), and 32 dimensions (Figure \ref{fig:strong_32D}).
-The experiments in each dimension are conducted by fixing the problem size, and increasing the number of MPI processes from 4 (on 112 cores) to 256 (on 7,168 cores).
-Using the tests on 4 MPI processes as baselines, the speedups are 13.8 for 3 dimensions, 16.8 for 5 dimensions and 22.2 for 32 dimensions when 256 MPI processes are used.
+\textbf{Strong scaling.} We present the strong scaling results in \Cref{fig:strong_scale} from experiments on 3-, 5-, and 32-dimensional datasets with 64 million points, using 4 to 256 MPI processes.
+Using the tests with 4 MPI processes as baselines, the speedups achieved with 256 MPI processes are 13.8x for the 3-dimensional dataset, 16.8x for the 5-dimensional dataset, and 22.2x for the 32-dimensional dataset.